Skip to main content

 Workload States:

-• Running - Serving requests
+• Running — All pods are healthy and serving requests

 K8s Terminal